-Many of the samples were to be collected during the first half of December, as more than 120,000 hunters took part in Iowa’s shotgun deer seasons and deer harvested during those seasons are major sources of samples.
+Most of the 4,500 samples the DNR hopes to collect will be taken during the first half of December, as more than 120,000 hunters take part in Iowa’s shotgun deer seasons.
+Sampling involves removing and testing the lymph nodes of mature deer.

-Sampling, which involves removing and testing the brain stem and lymph nodes, has been done on free-ranging deer across Iowa for years.
-Many hunters voluntarily contribute samples of their harvested deer for the testing efforts.
+Many hunters voluntarily contribute samples of their harvested deer for these testing efforts.
 Most samples are obtained by wildlife staff, checking with hunters in the field or at home processing points.

-Since 2002, more than 47,000 wild deer in Iowa have been tested, with no positive CWD result in the wild herd detected to date.
+Since 2002, more than 55,000 wild deer in Iowa have been tested.
+CWD was first detected in the wild herd in Allamakee County in 2013.